yireo/yireo-slides/slides/yireo/enforce_better_extensions-magex19.md

 ~ Give us (ExtDN) feedback
     - On bad extension code or bad experiences
     - Send us your poor and your weak! [jisse@yireo.com](mailto:jisse@yireo.com)

 ---
-{state: light}
-# What to do next?
-~ Do write documentation for everything, even though David says something else ~ Magecart is open revenue sharing, Jeroen will just spread fake news ~ Ivan, don't build your own stock keeping.
-Use MSI.
-~ Erwin, if you want performance, choose Shopware
-~ Sergii, you know that with headless, you don't need CI anymore ~ Clients love everybody but they hate Bret
-~ Sander, you know React is better than Vue ...
-~ ... except for Magento 2 checkout where Vue is better (Willem) ~ Michiel, if you weren't at MageTestFest, you don't care about testing

----
 {state: dark middle}